* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 • Starting cost: Custom quote

-• Free trial: None; demo
+• Free trial: No (Demo only)

 smartbarrel-homepage

 SmartBarrel is time tracking software with a rugged, weatherproof, solar-powered kiosk that supports facial recognition.
 It also offers a mobile app with a simple “punch” button that uses geofencing to track employees.
-You may also benefit from the construction safety features, such as personal protective equipment (PPE) verification and incident reporting.
+You may also benefit from SmartBarrel’s construction safety features, such as personal protective equipment (PPE) verification and incident reporting.

 As a relative newcomer, SmartBarrel has earned an impressive 4.9 out of 5 on Capterra, based on around 14 reviews.
-Customers appreciate their strong communication and solid platform, though some have encountered issues with the web app, leaving them to rely on the physical kiosk.
+Customers appreciate its strong communication and solid platform, though some have encountered issues with the web app, leaving them to rely on the physical kiosk.

 Key Features